RolandFaure/Hairsplitter/README.md

                                    [--path-to-graphunzip <path to graphunzip>]

 OPTIONS
-        -f, --fastq Sequencing reads
+        -f, --fastq Sequencing reads (required)
         -i, --assembly
-                    Original assembly in GFA or FASTA format
+                    Original assembly in GFA or FASTA format (required)

-        -o, --outputGFA
+        -o, --output
-                    Output assembly file, same format as input
+                    Output directory (required)

         -a, --aln-on-asm
-                    Reads aligned on assembly (PAF or SAM format)
+                    Reads aligned on assembly (SAM format) (not recommended)

+        -q, --output-read-groups
+                    Output read groups (txt format)

         -p, --polish
-                    Use this option if the assembly is not polished
+                    Use this option if the input assembly is not polished

-        -t, --threads
-                    Number of threads

         -s, --dont_simplify
                     Don't rename the contigs and don't merge them